keboola/looker-api/docs/Api/ProjectApi.md

 Update Project

 ### Update Project Configuration  Apply changes to a project's configuration.   #### Configuring Git for a Project  To set up a Looker project with a remote git repository, follow these steps:  1.
 Call `update_session` to select the 'dev' workspace.
 1. Call `create_git_deploy_key` to create a new deploy key for the project 1.
 Copy the deploy key text into the remote git repository's ssh key configuration 1.
 Call `update_project` to set project's `git_remote_url` ()and `git_service_name`, if necessary).
 When you modify a project's `git_remote_url`, Looker connects to the remote repository to fetch metadata.
 The remote git repository MUST be configured with the Looker-generated deploy key for this project prior to setting the project's `git_remote_url`.
 To set up a Looker project with a git repository residing on the Looker server (a 'bare' git repo):  1.
 Call `update_session` to select the 'dev' workspace.
-1. Call `update_project` setting `git_remote_url` to nil and `git_service_name` to \"bare\".
+1. Call `update_project` setting `git_remote_url` to null and `git_service_name` to \"bare\".

 ### Example
 ```php